david-sauvage/effective-java-summary/README.md

 An empty catch block defeats the purpose of exception which is to force you to handle exceptional conditions.
 When you decide with *very* good reasons to ignore an exception the catch block should contain a comment explaining those reasons and the variable should be named ignored.

+## Concurrency

+__Item 78 : Synchronize access to shared mutable data__

+Synchronization is not guaranteed to work unless both read and write operations are synchronized.
+When multiple threads share mutable data, each of them that reads or writes this data must perform synchronization.